mm80843/T3.5/docs/Benef/PBN__Benef_1015.md

 # __Early detection of disease outbreaks__

-## Name of the Benefit

-Anticipating and forecasting disease outbreaks can help initiate swift public health responses and reduce the impact of epidemics.

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved public health outcomes and reduced economic costs from disease outbreaks.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1136.md)